armanhossen-dev/armanhossen-dev/README.md

 > Do not wait until you have the right skills to start your project.
 Your project will teach you the skill. <br/>
 > Do not wait until you have confidence to do what you want.
 The confidence will come when you start doing it well. - Sahil Gaba
 > Coding is less about syntax and more about how long you can stay curious.
+> The more you focus, the faster you grow !